-Also, JR East has recently begun operating a new luxury train, the Shiki-Shima train, with several routes varying from 2 to 4 days., depending on the season.
+JR East has begun operating a luxury train, the Shiki-Shima train, with several routes varying from 2 to 4 days., depending on the season.
 Itineraries will go from Ueno Station in Tokyo to Nikko, Hakodate and Aomori.

 Twilight Express Mikukaze

-JR West is also debuting a new “superluxury sleeper train”, the Twilight Express Mikukaze, with tickets ranging from ¥270,000 to ¥1.25 million.
-It will cover routes from Kyoto and Osaka to Shimonoseki, on the Yamaguchi Prefecture, and an inbound trip using the Sanyo main line.
+JR West also operates a “superluxury sleeper train”, the Twilight Express Mikukaze, with tickets ranging from ¥270,000 to ¥1.25 million.
+It coverd routes from Kyoto and Osaka to Shimonoseki, on the Yamaguchi Prefecture, and an inbound trip using the Sanyo main line.